araleo/r/README.md

 ## Features

-- [x] Creates a new react app (vite or cra) with eslint and prettier
+- [x] Creates a new react app (vite or cra) with eslint, prettier and vscode settings and snippets
 - [x] Creates a new functional component
 - [x] Creates a new hook
 - [x] Creates a new test file